 We expect to continue to incur substantial costs for BELVIQ, including costs related to manufacturing and required post-marketing and other studies.
 As described above under-short term,-we will be responsible for a portion of the expenses for BELVIQ development work required by regulatory agencies.
-In addition, with respect to any non-FDA required development work we may conduct relating to BELVIQ, we would expect to incur additional expenses, which may be significant depending on whether, and to what extent, a collaborator shares the expenses.
+In addition, with respect to any non-FDA required development work we may conduct relating to BELVIQ, we would expect to incur additional expenses, which may be significant regardless of whether we share the expenses with Eisai or another collaborator.
+To the extent we include in the FDA-required cardiovascular outcomes trial diabetes or any non-FDA required endpoints as part of such trial, Eisai and we will share equally those expenses (most of which we do not expect will be incurred for several years, if ever) up to an aggregate of \$40.0 million each, and, thereafter, Eisai will be responsible for 100% of such expenses.

-Subject to applicable regulatory approval, we expect Eisai to commercialize BELVIQ in additional territories in North and South America.
-The Eisai BELVIQ Agreement includes payments by Eisai if annual minimum sales requirements in the additional territories are not met during the first ten years after initial commercial sale in Mexico, Canada or Brazil.
-In addition, we are eligible to receive up to an aggregate of \$1.19 billion in one-time purchase price adjustment payments and other payments based on Eisai s annual net product sales of BELVIQ in all of the territories under our agreement on an aggregate basis, with the first and last amounts payable with annual net product sales of \$250.0 million and \$2.5 billion, respectively.
+Subject to applicable regulatory approval, we expect Eisai to commercialize BELVIQ in additional territories under the Eisai Second Amended Agreement.
+Under such agreement, we are eligible to receive up to an aggregate of \$1.19 billion in one-time purchase price adjustment payments and other payments based on Eisai's annual net product sales of BELVIQ in all of the territories under our agreement on an aggregate basis, with the first and last amounts payable with annual net product sales of \$250.0 million and \$2.5 billion, respectively.
 Of these payments, Eisai will pay us a total of \$330.0 million for annual net product sales of up to \$1.0 billion.
-We are also eligible to receive up to an additional \$185.0 million in one-time purchase price adjustment payments based on Eisai s annual net product sales of BELVIQ in the non-US territories under our agreement, with the first and last amounts payable upon first achievement of annual net sales of \$100.0 million and \$1.0 billion in such territories, respectively.
-We are also eligible to receive additional milestone payments totaling \$53.5 million based on achievement of regulatory filings and approvals.
+We are also eligible to receive (i) up to an additional \$185.0 million in one-time purchase price adjustment payments based on Eisai's annual net product sales in non-US territories in North and South America, with the first and last amounts payable upon first achievement of annual net sales of \$100.0 million and \$1.0 billion in such territories outside of North and South America, with the first and last amounts payable upon first achievement of annual net sales of \$100.0 million and \$1.0 billion in such territories.
+In addition, we are also eligible to receive certain payments by Eisai if certain annual minimum sales requirements in Mexico, Canada and Brazil are not met during the first ten years after initial commercial sale in such territories.

-Under the Ildong BELVIQ Agreement and CYB BELVIQ Agreement, we are eligible to receive additional payments upon regulatory approval, as well as payments from sales of BELVIQ.
+Under the Ildong BELVIQ Agreement and CYB BELVIQ Agreement, we are eligible to receive additional payments upon regulatory approval, as well as payments from net product sales of BELVIQ.
 We will manufacture BELVIQ at our facility in Switzerland, and sell BELVIQ to Ildong and CYB.
-With respect to commercializing BELVIQ in other territories, we will need additional funds or a collaborative or other agreement with one or more pharmaceutical companies.
+With respect to commercializing BELVIQ in countries that are not currently under collaboration, we will need additional funds or a collaborative or other agreement with one or more pharmaceutical companies.